IAMZERG/mtg-games-api/README.md

-# Welcome to your new Confidant and playtesting buddy
+# Welcome to your new playtesting buddy
 ---

 ## Todo